-If you do feel that you need to make changes, for example in response to student feedback, then those proposed changes must be discussed with the programme leader before implementation.
-If such proposed changes don't conflict with the current module descriptor, then they may be implemented after agreement with the programme leader.
-However, if any proposed changes imply a change to the module descriptor, then this can only be implemented after approval by the relevant QMU committees.
-They can therefore usually only be implemented in the next delivery of the module.
+If you do feel that you would like to make changes, for example in response to student feedback, then those proposed changes must be discussed with the programme leader and Collaborative Academic Lead.
+Any changes may affect other programmes or partners taking the same module, so they need to be approved across all the organisations involved.
+This is managed through QMU committees.
+Changes can usually only be implemented in the next delivery of the module.